testflows/TestFlows-WebSite/source/handbook/index.md

 ### Unstable

 This report generates `Unstable` section.
-Tests are considered to be unstable if they are repeated and different iterations have different results.
+Tests are considered unstable if they are repeated and different iterations have different results.

 ```bash